jhnc-oss/meta-lts-mixins/README.md

   finicky build.
 This may change if sufficient rationale for doing the backport becomes apparent.
-- While changes to Rust recipe and class files related to oe-selftest support are included by necessity, no effort has been made to backport the actual addition of Rust to oe-selftest, as that is considered too invasive and maintenance heavy.
+- While changes to Rust recipe and class files related to oe-selftest support are included by necessity, and the Rust selftest is backported (as "rust_mixin") to simplify the backporting workflow, note that no effort has been made to ensure the selftest passes, and doing so is not considered a priority.
 - To include Rust support in a SDK, do the following in e.g. local.conf:
   ```
   TOOLCHAIN_HOST_TASK:append = " packagegroup-rust-cross-canadian-${MACHINE}"